twome/mane/docs/tasks.md

 - DEBT: implement assets properly

-- DEBT: extension should parallel-load all scripts and bodies before injecting references
+- DEBT: extension should parallel-load all scripts and bodies before injecting dep-invocations

 - FEAT: optionally write patches as a folder, so the the assets can reference sibling images etc within the folder